Event proposals. Two words guaranteed to make senior event planners, and anyone with a responsibility for business development, to groan.

 Use images in your proposal to:

-- Reassure and inspire your client
+- keyboard_arrow_right Reassure and inspire your client

 The top 20% of eventprofs also focus on professional layout and design as a crucial factor in their proposals.
 I want to make it clear that there is no point focusing on this if you do not have all the other elements below in place.
-Great proposal design will never make up for poor messaging so it’s only when you are confident that you have all the elements in the pyramid below this in hand that you should concentrate on this area.
+Great event proposal design will never make up for poor messaging so it’s only when you are confident that you have all the elements in the pyramid below this in hand that you should concentrate on this area.

 Reasons good design is crucial:

-- Design emphasizes and reinforces messaging
+- keyboard_arrow_right Good event proposal design emphasizes and reinforces messaging

 Do you want to know how the top 5% of the industry get more business than all the others with their proposals?